 The first thing that strikes you is that the glacier is covered in black ash – this is a result of various volcano eruptions.

 The guides told us more about the glaciers and showed us some deep crevasses where you could also do some ice climbing.
 They also took us to some beautiful glacier formations – I had never seen so many shades of blue!

 We spent about an hour – an hour and a half on the ice.
 After the glacier hike, we took off the crampons and walked back to the car parking.
 The whole experience from the start to the end took us about 3 hours.
 Most glacier hiking tours in Iceland take about 3 hours; about 1 hour is spent actually walking on the ice.

 Who can do a glacier hike in Iceland?

 When is the best time to do a glacier walk in Iceland?

-Glacier hiking is a year-round activity.
+Glacier hiking in Iceland is a year-round activity.
 You can find a big variety of glacier walking tours in Iceland in summer and in winter.
 In winter, you can also visit natural ice caves.

 Best places to go glacier hiking in Iceland + MAP